padresmurfa/style_guides/csharp_unit_tests.md

 - The **SETUP** section must initialize all dependencies passed to the **SUT** via `env*` variables.
 - The **SYSTEM UNDER TEST** section must construct the **SUT** using only `env*` variables.
 - Mocks must never be used directly in the **SYSTEM UNDER TEST** section.

+---

+## **17. Breaking the Rules**
+The guidelines above are intentionally prescriptive so tests remain predictable and reviewable.
+However, real-world systems occasionally demand exceptions.
+- Deviation is acceptable when it **improves clarity or determinism** for a specific edge case that the standard pattern cannot express cleanly.
+- When you break a rule, **document the rationale inline** (e.g. with a comment or XML doc) so future maintainers understand why the exception exists.
+- Re-evaluate exceptions periodically.
+If the surrounding production code changes, the original constraint may disappear and the standard structure can be restored.